kpal99/flashggFinalFit_TprimeAnalysis/Signal/USAGE.md

 1. Packaging
 1. Plotting

-- Find associated shell script in this folder to work with
+- Find associated shell script in this folder

+### Copy plot
+- For copying output plots, do `source cp_Plots.sh`